osixia/container-baseimage/README.md

 If a main command is set for example:

    docker run -it osixia/openldap:1.1.0 bash

 *Run tool* will execute the single process and the main command.
 If the main command exits the container exits.
 This is useful to debug or image development purpose.

 ###### Multiple process image

-In a multiple process image the *run tool* execute runit witch supervise /container/run/process directory and start all services automatically.
+In a multiple process image *run tool* execute runit witch supervise /container/run/process directory and start all services automatically.
 Runit will also relaunched them if they failed.

 If a main command is set for example:

    docker run -it osixia/phpldapadmin:0.6.7 bash

 *run tool* will execute runit and the main command.
 If the main command exits the container exits.
 This is still useful to debug or image development purpose.